Services and Infrastructure Questions

 Policies and Scheduling Questions

 Yes.
-There will be one review by the Advisory Committee.
-However, you will need to meet with the staff at each of the sites where you want to conduct your project.
+However, you will need to have a separate onboarding meeting for each of the sites where you want to conduct your project.

 Yes.
 However all non-MD investigators such as PharmDs and PhDs must have an MD or Nurse Practitioner collaborator who will assume medical responsibility for the research participants.

-- Where can I get the CRS application forms?
+Where can I access the CRS onboarding form?

 All protocol modifications and renewals must be submitted to the IRB and copied to the CRS for review.
-If a protocol undergoes a major modification that includes changes to the CRS resource utilization, a second presentation to the Advisory Committee may be required.
+If a protocol undergoes a major modification that includes changes to the CRS resource utilization the study teamwill need to new complete another CTSI Study Onboarding and Inquiry Request Form.

-It is the responsibility of the principal investigator or appropriate designate to obtain informed consent from the research participant prior to the commencement of a study.
+It is the responsibility of the principal investigator or appropriate designated person to obtain informed consent from the research participant prior to the commencement of a study.

 The physician investigator is responsible for the medical care of research participants.
 Arrangements for emergency care must be formalized before study implementation.